 While Maine Coon cats have many wonderful attributes, it can be a little disheartening to learn how expensive this breed can be.
-More common colors like black and orange will be less expensive.
-Rare colorations and patterns, such as silver and gold, will be significantly pricier.

 The table below summarises the cost differences, of buying a Maine Coon cat in various countries across the world:

 |Country||Maine Coon Cost|

 Average: $1,000 +